doverunner/widevine-roku-integration-sample/README.md

-- PallyCon Multi-DRM data is the value used to request Widevine license through PallyCon Multi-DRM service.
+- DoveRunner Multi-DRM data is the value used to request Widevine license through DoveRunner Multi-DRM service.

   * drmSchemeUuid : DRM type name.
 This sample supports "widevine" only.